ntwiles/nala/README.md

 ## `if` keyword

-The most basic of conditional branching is implemented in nala, as with most other languages, with `if` statements, and the syntax should be familiar to everyone:
+The most basic of conditional branching is implemented in nala, as with most other languages, with `if` statements.
+The syntax should be familiar to everyone:

 ```
 if (2 == 2) {